js-arias/geomodels/README.md

 plates rotate --from 420 --step 5 --pix pixels.tab --rot rotations.tab model.tab
 ```

-### Import a paleo-landscape model
+### Import a paleolandscape model

-There are several forms to build paleo-landscape models.
+There are several forms to build paleolandscape models.

 To transform a plate motion model into
-a paleo-landscape model
+a paleolandscape model
 use the command `timepix add`,
 if no time frame is indicated,
 the plate motion model time frame will be used.
 For example using the plate motion model at `model.tab`
-to create a paleo-landscape model `timepix.tab`
+to create a paleolandscape model `timepix.tab`
 with the value of 1:

 ```bash